-Nashville looks to vigil for solace after school shooting
+First lady, Sheryl Crow expected at Nashville shooting vigil

+Biden will “join a candlelight vigil to honor and mourn the lives of the victims of The Covenant School shooting,” her spokesperson tweeted.
+Crow, along with fellow musicians Margo Price and Ketch Secor, will perform, the Nashville mayor’s office said in a news release.

+The lineup also includes civic leaders, including Mayor John Cooper and Metropolitan Nashville Police Chief John Drake.

-NASHVILLE, Tenn.
-(AP) — As Nashville awaited a candlelight vigil Wednesday to mourn three children and three adults killed in a shooting at a Christian school, Pope Francis sent his condolences to a grief-stricken city and offered prayers to those affected by the violence.
+Earlier in the day, Pope Francis sent his condolences to the city and offered prayers to those affected by the violence.

 In a telegram, Francis asked Bishop J. Mark Spalding, of the Catholic Diocese of Nashville, to convey his “heartfelt condolences” and the assurance of his prayers.